gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 This is because a deep-learning model is just a *chain of simple, continuous geometric transformations* mapping one vector space into another.
 All it can do is map one data manifold X into another manifold Y, assuming the existence of a learnable continuous transform from X to Y. A deep-learning model can be interpreted as a kind of program;
 but, inversely, *most programs can't be expressed as deep-learning models.*

+Scaling up current deep-learning techniques by stacking more layers and using more training data can only superficially palliate some of these issues.
+It won't solve the more fundamental problems that deep-learning models are limited in what they can represent and that most of the programs you may wish to learn can't be expressed as a continuous geometric morphing of a data manifold.